-The style that you demonstrate when you dance is the icing on the cake!
+Matching your movements and facial expression to the music when you dance is the icing on the cake!

-What ballroom dance technique does a ‘get by’ dancer need to know?
+What ballroom dance technique does a get-by dancer need to know?

 Footwork and Leg Action

-There are two types of dances in our American Style – Smooth and Rhythm.
+There are two types of dances in our American Style, Smooth and Rhythm.
 Smooth dances are traveling dances.
 You use your legs and feet in a specific way to move around the floor.

 The ballroom dance technique of style is how we express the music.
 For instance, some examples in the Smooth dances are: